 However, this conclusion is premature, and this illustrates a key argument in the debate.
 In the absence of density regulation, the superior survival of bats compared with mice also makes their population grow much faster than that of mice – in our example, their growth rate is precisely threefold (Table 1).
 This result applies for any positive value of F: the terms containing F in the calculation of the growth rate λ are identical for bats and for mice.
 It does, however, require that bat fecundity does not differ from mouse fecundity, which is simply a reminder that we are focusing here on the effect of extrinsic mortality alone, and leave fecundity considerations for later.

-An important point to note here is that LRS is only a valid fitness measure if density-dependence acts on fecundity of individuals of all ages equally (Mylius and Dieckmann, 1995).
+An important point to note here is that LRS is only a valid fitness measure if density dependence acts on fecundity of individuals of all ages equally (Mylius and Dieckmann, 1995).
 In the absence of any density dependence, populations will be growing exponentially and the population with the fastest growth rate will dominate.
 In general, invasion fitness is the only reliable fitness measure (see Kokko 2021 for a review about population fitness), but under some circumstances invasion fitness simplifies to a familiar life history measure such as the population growth rate, or the life-time reproductive success (see discussion in Mylius and Dieckmann, 1995).
 Intuitively, if two individuals both have the same LRS but one produces its offspring earlier, these (and their descendants) form a larger proportion of the future gene pool in a growing population.

-To quantify precisely how important it is to reproduce early in a fast growing population, we calculate the relative contribution to the total population at some later time t of an early produced offspring and a late produced offspring in both the mouse and the bat population.

-This point is easiest to make with populations of slow senescers in both bats and mice, simply because contrasting fast senescers only would not allow us to specify how an individual’s fitness accrues from early and late produced offspring.
-Also, for there to be any late-produced offspring, we focus on an initial parent assumed to be among the lucky ones who survive to breed twice.
+To quantify precisely how important it is to reproduce early in a fast growing population, it is useful to calculate how much early produced offspring contribute to the total population at some later time t, and contrast this with a late produced offspring, a procedure we do both for the mouse and the bat population.
+Since this calculation requires both types of offspring (early and late) to exist, we focus on an initial parent that is, necessarily, a slow-senescer, and also assumed to be among the lucky ones who survive to breed twice.
 The offspring themselves are examples of slow-senescing life histories with the appropriate survival rates.
 These initial founding offspring, of which we consider 1 each (early and late produced) in both species, are placed into a population that is growing exponentially at the appropriate species-specific rate (Figure 1, with growth rates from Table 1).
 The differing timing of offspring placement into the population is graphically illustrated as an earlier and a later star symbol in Figure 1), and since the populations of both mice and bats are assumed to grow, the late-produced offspring form a smaller proportion of the population at the time of production than the early-produced offspring.
 This initial disadvantage has consequences ever after.
 Measured at a later time point, the proportion of the population that descends from the early-produced offspring is far larger than the proportion descending from the late-produced offspring in the (well-surviving and hence fast growing) bat population.
 This difference also exists in the mouse population, but it is much less extreme in this species (the widths of the two ‘stripes’ denoting lineages show only moderate differences in Figure 1a, and strong differences in Figure 1b).